 Within 5 years of the initial onset of menopause, there is an accelerated rate of loss of bone, particularly from the spine.
 During this period of time, estrogen replacement is somewhat effective in preventing bone breakdown, but progesterone is needed for creating new bone.
 Most doctors agree that estrogen does reduce fractures (at several fracture sites) by halting the reduction in bone density.
 More recent studies have shown that women who start using estrogen in their 70s still have a benefit in their 80s, and that maybe half of the dose of estrogen will do the same job.
 Estrogens decrease bone resorption, but also decrease bone formation, with an overall effect of reducing loss without substantially increasing bone mass.

-Estrogen replacement therapy may help reduce risk or delay its occurrence, but does not help once disease is established.
 One reason for the confusion is the use of synthetic estrogens: natural estrogens should exert a protective effect.
 One study found that the risk of Alzheimer's disease and related dementia for women who had used estrogen was found to be about one third below that of women who had never used estrogen.
 The risk also decreased with increasing dosage and duration of estrogen therapy.
 The lowest risk was observed in long-term users taking high doses.

 Suggestions that the decline in estrogen levels in women at menopause might somehow make them more vulnerable to the disease have prompted interest in the hormone as a possible treatment and research has suggested that women who take estrogen are less likely to develop Alzheimer's.

 However, a new study found that once the mind-robbing disease sets in, the female hormone offers no benefit.
 A year of estrogen did nothing to slow the progression of the disease or improve mental functioning in 120 older women with mild to moderate Alzheimer's.
 Overall, the results of this study do not support the role of estrogen in the treatment.